jeffhowarth/eeprimer/src/01/rasterFoundations.md

 ## Filter image collection

 Now that we have explored this basic architecture, we can recognize that our image collection suffers from a bit of excess.
 We constructed "lights" from the entire dataset in the EE catalog, but we only need a subset for our analysis.
-So our next task is to make the stack of rasters much shorter and more efficient to work with.
+So our next task is to shorten the stack of rasters.

 To do this, we will **filter** the image collection in two ways: